 Students can review all of their scheduled aid disbursement dates within the Financial Aid section in HuskyNet.
 University policy requires that all aid must first be used to pay general registration and maintenance fees, housing and food, or other institutional expenses.
 Therefore, after financial aid is credited to the student’s account, direct costs such as tuition, fees, housing, and food will be deducted first.
 If any excess credit is available, a refund will be issued by the Student Accounts Office.

-- Direct Student Loan borrowers enrolled at less than half time will no longer be eligible for these loans, and funds will be returned to the lender.
-This may cause these students to owe funds to the university.
+- Direct Student Loan borrowers who are enrolled at less than half-time will no longer be eligible for these loans, and the funds will be returned to the lender.
+This may result in the student owing funds to the university.

 Using Financial Aid at the HCU Bookstore